snok/flake8-type-checking/README.md

 # flake8-type-checking

-> Plugin is still a work in progress

-Tells you which imports to put inside type-checking blocks.
+Lets you know which imports to put inside type-checking blocks, and helps you manage forward references.

+See the [typing.TYPE_CHECKING](https://docs.python.org/3/library/typing.html#typing.TYPE_CHECKING) docs for context.

 ## Codes

+### Primary codes

 | Code   | Description                                         |
 |--------|-----------------------------------------------------|
 | TCH001 | Move import into a type-checking block  |
 | TCH101 | Move third-party import into a type-checking block |
 | TCH102 | Found multiple type checking blocks |

+### Secondary codes

+Choose `TCHA` or `TCHB` as they are incompatible (but both valid).

 | Code   | Description                                         |
 |--------|-----------------------------------------------------|